Model-independent late-universe measurements of $H_0$ and $\Omega_K$ with the parametrization based on cosmic

 \section{Acknowledgments}

 We thank Sheng-Han Zhou, Yi-Min Zhang, and Peng-Ju Wu for their helpful discussions.
-This work was supported by the National SKA Program of China (Grants Nos.
-2022SKA0110200 and 2022SKA0110203), the National Natural Science Foundation of China (Grants Nos.
-12533001, 12575049, and 12473001), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the 111 Project (Grant No. B16009).
+This work was supported by the National Natural Science Foundation of China (Grants Nos.
+12533001, 12575049, and 12473001), the National SKA Program of China (Grants Nos.
+2022SKA0110200 and 2022SKA0110203), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the 111 Project (Grant No. B16009).